zkmkarlsruhe/lidar/lidarconfig/samples/new-exhibition/README.md

 # Server Setup Example with Client Nodes

-Bash script `$conf/DeviceFailed.sh` is executed when a device failed.
+Shell script `$conf/DeviceFailed.sh` is executed when a device failed.

-In this implementation it reboots the node.
+In this implementation, it reboots the node.